 Using natural language as an example, it may not be possible to assign a meaning to a grammatically correct sentence or the sentence may be false:

-The following C language fragment is syntactically correct, but performs operations that are not semantically defined (the operation *p >> 4 has no meaning for a value having a complex type and p->im is not defined because the value of p is the null pointer):
+The following C language fragment is syntactically correct, but performs operations that are not semantically defined (the operation *p >> 4

-complex abs_p = sqrt(*p >> 4 + p->im);
+complex *p = NULL; complex abs_p = sqrt(*p >> 4 + p->im);

 If the type declaration on the first line were omitted, the program would trigger an error on undefined variable “p” during compilation.
 However, the program would still be syntactically correct since type declarations provide only semantic information.

 The grammar needed to specify a programming language can be classified by its position in the Chomsky hierarchy.
 The syntax of most programming languages can be specified using a Type-2 grammar, i.e., they are context-free grammars.
 Some languages, including Perl and Lisp, contain constructs that allow execution during the parsing phase.
 Languages that have constructs that allow the programmer to alter the behavior of the parser make syntax analysis an undecidable problem, and generally blur the distinction between parsing and execution.
-In contrast to Lisp’s macro system and Perl’s BEGIN blocks, which may contain general computations, C macros are merely string replacements and do not require code execution.
+In contrast to Lisp’s macro system and Perl’s BEGIN

 Semantics